Dealing with Ingrown Toenails in Children

-If however, your pain is severe, or you see red streaks running up your leg, you should see a podiatrist.
+If however, the pain is severe, or you see red streaks running up the leg, you should see a podiatrist.
 Your podiatrist may make a small incision and remove part of the toe nail to relieve the pressure.
 A local anesthetic may be used to lessen the discomfort of the operation.
-Topical medication may also be prescribed to prevent the regrowth of the problem nail.
+The podiatrist may also prescribe a topical medication to prevent the regrowth of the problem nail.

 If you have any questions please contact one of the best podiatrists in Livonia, MI.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.